E2 VIsa Buyers Target South Florida Businesses

-When it comes time to sell your business in South Florida, a large amount of potential buyers are foreigners wanting to legally enter and live in the United States by obtaining an E2 Visa.
-Such E2 Visa buyers may be seeking to purchase businesses in many different industries and at all sorts of price points.
-Most want to live the American dream and provide a better life for their families.
+When it comes time to sell your business in South Florida, a large amount of potential buyers are overseas individuals wanting to legally enter and live in the United States by obtaining an E2 Visa.
+Such E2 Visa buyers seek to purchase businesses in many different industries with a wide price range.
+Most want to live the American dream and provide a better life for their families, and South Florida is a common destination.
 Let’s explore and discuss the E2 Visa system and its instrumental role in today’s South Florida business sales.

 Defining an ‘E2 Visa’

 An E2 Treaty Investor Visa (commonly referred to as an ‘E2 Visa’) is a specially created non-immigrant visa for foreign entrepreneurs from countries of origin who have a Treaty of Trade and Commerce with the United States.
 Once obtained, the E2 Visa holder (and their family) may legally reside in the United States for up to two years (which is renewable).

 Often there are delays in the visa application process along with many bureaucratic hurdles to climb.
 For that reason the vast majority of serious E2 Visa applicants obtain a local immigration attorney for assistance.
 It is imperative that a professional business broker communicate properly and knowledgeably with the immigration attorney, and have immigration attorneys available to recommend.

 What Business Types Qualify for an E2 Visa?

 There are no industry specific limitations or requirements on the business in order to qualify an E2 Visa.
 The two general requirements are that the business be a ‘bonafide’ business enterprise (or a ‘bonafide’ new business opportunity) and that the applicant must put forward a ‘substantial’ amount of financial or human capital toward the purchase.